 When planning your garden, keep in mind that certain plants are more susceptible to powdery mildew than others.
 Mix up your beds!
 Put plants that are more susceptible near other plants that are less likely to contract powdery mildew.
 This will help minimize the spread of spores throughout your bed.
 When doing this, remember to maintain other proper companion planting practices.
 In the vegetable garden, cantaloupe, cucumber, melons, peas, pumpkins, and squash are most susceptible to infection.

 Because powdery mildew is somewhat temperature sensitive, you can use this to your advantage if you are growing indoors.
-According to a study published in the journal Phytopathology 1954, powdery mildew germination ceased at 92°F. See below for the full notes on this study and how temperature affected growth.
+According to a study published in the journal Phytopathology, powdery mildew germination ceased at 92°F.

 As you can see from the data, controlled temperature environments have the opportunity to utilize temperature to kill active colonies of powdery mildew.
 Some gardeners say you only need to keep your room above 100°F for an hour to kill a powdery mildew infection.
 According to this data, however, it would be more thorough to keep it above 100°F for 6 hours.